-Any potential concerns about incidents of Modern Slavery on BYES sites have been investigated internally and, where appropriate, reported to the Modern Slavery Helpline, the Gangmasters and Labour Abuse Authority and/or local police.
-Appropriate risk assessments have then been undertaken specific to the relevant concern.
-To the best of BYES knowledge, no cases have been confirmed by the authorities.
+Any potential concerns about incidents of Modern Slavery on BYES sites would be investigated internally and, where appropriate, reported to the Modern Slavery Helpline, the Gangmasters and Labour Abuse Authority and/or local police.
+Appropriate risk assessments would then been undertaken specific to the relevant concern.
+To the best of its knowledge, no cases have been reported on BYES sites.